-- does not come on when the key is turned to "ON" - comes on or flashes while riding does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher
+- does not come on when the key is turned to "ON" - comes on or flashes while riding - does not go off after traveling at a speed of 10 km/h (6 mi/h) or higher come on to indicate that the function is activated or the light will go off to indicate that the function is deactivated.

 The ABS may not work correctly.
 If any of the above occurs, have a Yamaha dealer check the system as soon as possible.
-(See page 3-14 for an explanation of the ABS.)
+(See page 3-15 for an explanation of the ABS.)